orrenravid1/CElegansToolkitApp/README.md

 1. For public users, there is no built-in access to an LLM.
 To get it working you will need to supply your own [OpenAI API Key](https://platform.openai.com/api-keys) (more information in the [Developer Quickstart section](https://platform.openai.com/docs/quickstart) of the OpenAI developer site).
 2. Once you have your OpenAI API Key, make a folder in the directory:
    `build/NeuronUnity_Data/StreamingAssets/` called `ApiKeys` and in it make a new file called `openaiapikey.txt`.
 There simply paste your API key directly.
-   - If this worked, then in the toolkit, when you query the Chat, the bubble should show as **"Thinking..."**
+   - If this worked, then in the toolkit, when you query the Chat, the bubble should show as **"(thinking...)"**
    - If it failed, then you will see a `NullReferenceException` in the bubble.

 ### Developer Information